-The purpose of this Memorandum of Understanding ("MOU") is to delineate policies, procedures, and responsibilities which will guide the working relationship between the North Carolina Department of Labor ("NCDOL") Occupational Safety and Health Division ("OSH") and the North Carolina Department of Agriculture and Consumer Services ("NCDA&CS") Meat and Poultry Inspection Division ("MPID").
+The purpose of this Memorandum of Understanding ("MOU") is to delineate policies, procedures and responsibilities which will guide the working relationship between the North Carolina Department of Labor ("NCDOL") Occupational Safety and Health Division ("OSHNC") and the North Carolina Department of Agriculture and Consumer Services ("NCDA&CS") Meat and Poultry Inspection Division ("MPID").

-Specifically, this MOU establishes a process and framework to: 1) train MPID inspection personnel to improve their ability to recognize serious workplace hazards within the meat and poultry industry; 2) reinforce procedures for MPID inspectors to report unsafe and unhealthy working conditions to which they are exposed to the appropriate authorities; and 3) institute new procedures for MPID inspectors to refer to OSH serious workplace hazards affecting plant employees.
-Note: The terms "establishment" and "plant" are used interchangeably throughout this MOU.
+Specifically, this MOU establishes a process and framework to: 1) train MPID personnel to improve their ability to recognize serious workplace hazards within the meat and poultry industry; 2) reinforce procedures for meat and poultry inspection personnel to report unsafe and unhealthy working conditions to which they are exposed to the appropriate authorities; and 3) institute new procedures for meat and poultry inspection personnel to refer to OSHNC serious workplace hazards affecting plant employees.